 \section{Related Work}

 \textbf{Radiance field representation.} Radiance fields model ray interactions with scene surfaces and can be in either implicit or explicit forms.
 Early works of neural radiance fields (NeRFs)~\cite{mildenhall2021nerf,zhang2020nerf++,park2021nerfies,barron2022mip,pumarola2021d} are often in an implicit form, which represents scenes without defining geometry.
 These works optimize a continuous scene representation using volumetric ray-marching that leads to extremely high computational costs.
-Recent works introduce the use of explicit proxy representation followed by an implicit feature decoder to enable faster rendering.
-The explicit proxy representations directly represent continuous neural features in a discrete data structure, such as triplane~\cite{chan2022efficient,hu2023tri}, voxel grid~\cite{fridovich2022plenoxels,sun2022direct}, hash table~\cite{muller2022instant}, or point sets~\cite{xu2022point}.
-Recently, the 3D Gaussian Splatting methods~\cite{kerbl20233d,xu2023gaussian,wu20234d,cotton2024dynamic,li2024gaussianbody} utilize 3D Gaussians as their underlying representation and adaptively densify and prune them during fitting, which offers impressive reconstruction quality.
+Recent works introduce the use of explicit proxy representation~\cite{chan2022efficient,hu2023tri,fridovich2022plenoxels,sun2022direct,muller2022instant,xu2022point} followed by an implicit feature decoder to enable faster rendering.
+Recently, the 3D Gaussian Splatting methods~\cite{kerbl20233d,xu2023gaussian,wu20234d,cotton2024dynamic,li2024gaussianbody,chen2024survey,zhan2024interactive} utilize 3D Gaussians as their underlying representation and offer impressive reconstruction quality.
 The fully explicit representation also provides real-time rendering speed.
 However, the 3D Gaussians are unstructured representation, and require per-scene optimization to achieve photo-realistic quality.
 In contrast, our work proposes a structured representation termed GaussianCube for 3D generative tasks.

-\textbf{Image-based 3D reconstruction.} Compared to per-scene optimization, image-based 3D reconstruction methods~\cite{tatarchenko2019single,li2009robust,tulsiani2017multi,yu2021pixelnerf} can directly reconstruct 3D assets given images without optimization.
-PixelNeRF~\cite{yu2021pixelnerf} leverages an image feature encoder to empower the generalizability of NeRF.
-Similarly, pixel-aligned Gaussian approaches~\cite{charatan2023pixelsplat,szymanowicz2023splatter,tang2024lgm} follow this idea to design feed-forward Gaussian reconstruction networks.
-LRM~\cite{hong2023lrm,he2023openlrm} shows that transformers can also be scaled up for 3D reconstruction with large-scale training data, which is followed by hybrid Gaussian-triplane methods~\cite{zou2023triplane,xu2024agg} within the LRM frameworks.
-However, the limited number of Gaussians and spatially unstructured property hinders these methods from achieving high-quality reconstruction, which also makes it hard to extend them to 3D generative modeling.